by Adam Maurer, LPC, LMFT, Couples Therapist

 The last place that requires time management is your family, be it your own children, extended family, or family of choice.
 Obligations tend to reign in this area of our lives, so many people find it challenging to set time boundaries with family.
 Too much time in this role can lead to resentments.
 If you’ve ever been the primary caregiver for your kids on a particularly rough day you know too well what can easily happen.
 You can get snappy, frustrated, and eventually in desperate need of some time outside of your role as caregiver.
 Too much time as a caretaker with no time to practice self care can lead to issues in coupling.
 The only adult interaction makes for a place to pour out difficult feelings.
 On the positive side of managing time in the role of family, seeing your partner interact within larger family units allows you a chance to see your partner in a new light.
 The time they take explaining something to their nephew reminds you of the tenderness you first saw in your partner.
 You can come together with your partner to bring joy to others, such as planning a surprise party for a friend or helping an elderly relative with yard work.

 It is tricky to manage time for your individual self, your relationship, and your family.
 There will always be a request for more.
 Setting boundaries with time and maintaining them will help your love last.
 If you need some help with your relationship or time management give us a call to make a counseling appointment and let’s work together so that you can get more of what you want out of life.
 If you are not quite ready to make an appointment, you can read about what marriage counseling entails.
+You can also read more about each of our counselors to help find the therapist that’s right for you.
 Want more?
 See our previous article on How Do You Know If Your Relationship Will Last and or Factors That Predict The Investment in a Relationship.